ted-spence-avalara/developer-dot/avatax/dev-guide/product-taxability/mapping-items-to-tax-code.md

     </li>
 </ul>

-Note: If your business is part of the Streamlined Sales Tax (SST) program, you will be required to send both an <code>“itemCode”</code> and <code>“description”</code> for each product line on your orders.
-The <code>“description”</code> is an SST requirement not a required field for the API.
+Note: If your business is part of the Streamlined Sales Tax (SST) program, you will be required to send both an <code>ItemCode</code> and <code>Description</code> for each product line on your orders.
+The <code>Description</code> is an SST requirement not a required field for the API.
 Yet, sending a description is a best practice for all clients, not just those companies participating in SST program.

-Keep in mind that items and tax codes represent the production taxabiltiy.
-Other factors like exempt status of customer and the client's tax profile generally would place higher in a hierarchy sense to product.
+Keep in mind that items and tax codes represent the production taxability.
+Other factors like the exempt status of customer and the client's tax profile generally would place higher in a hierarchy sense to the product.
 Meaning if your customer is exempt, referencing a taxable tax code will still generate a zero tax result.
 Same of nexus and tax rules.
-If you are getting a gettax result for a jurisdiction that you have not identified in the Avalara Nexus settings, regardless of the item or tax code passed the result will be nontaxable.
+If you are getting a gettax result for a jurisdiction that you have not identified in the Avalara Nexus settings, regardless of the item or tax code passed the result will be non-taxable.
 The application of these three levels results in the tax calculation you see returned by the API and/or recorded in AvaTax.

 <ul class="pager">
   <li class="previous"><a href="/avatax/dev-guide/product-taxability/finding-a-tax-code/"><i class="glyphicon glyphicon-chevron-left"></i>Previous</a></li>